Ghor Province: Education

 The overall literacy rate (6+ years of age) increased from 19% in 2005 to 25% in 2011.
 The overall net enrolment rate (6–13 years of age) increased from 28% in 2005 to 47% in 2011.

 Ghor University that first established as Ghor Higher Education Institute and then promoted to Ghor University has around 500 students with a significant number of girls.
 There are also some Teacher Training Institutes in the Firuzkoh, Taywara and Lal districts.
 The number of high schools increased in last the 10 years and attendance in university entrance exams (Kankor) jumped from hundreds to thousands of students.
 Several agriculture and mechanical schools were also established.
 There is only one nursing school that trains young female high school graduates for midwifery and nursing that is part of the Ministry of Public Health and run by an NGO in association with Ghor provincial hospital.

 Demographics

 As of 2020, the total population of Ghor province is about 764,472.

+Western Ghor is predominantly of Tajik ethnicity while Eastern Ghor is mostly Hazara.